The Subversion source configuration type is implemented as an external type.

 Subversion (SVN) is an open source version control system.

 To use Subversion as an artifact source, select Subversion from the Source Config Type drop-down list box and then configure the type-specific fields described here.
-For information about creating components, see Creating Components.
+For information about creating components, see Create components.

 Note: The Subversion Source Config Type integration is not the same as the Subversion plugin.
 Plugins are special integrations used in processes.
-For details on using the Subversion plugin, see the Deployment Automation Plugins Guide.
+For details, see Subversion plugin.

 Subversion Fields Table